 - Helping to educate the staff at your facility of the importance and availability of these support programs and services and the young adult’s participation in them

 How you can help us

-- Help distribute our Information Bags to any young adult in treatment at your facility.
-See link above for information on ordering the Bags.
+- Help distribute our Information Bags to any young adult at any stage of treatment at your facility.
+See link above for information on ordering the bags

 If we have not met and you would like to connect with us, please email Karen Hines, our Awareness Director, email@example.com.